rebeccabernie/MNIST-Reader/README.md

 <img src="https://user-images.githubusercontent.com/14957616/30874278-bf308f1c-a2e7-11e7-98f4-3ec92e0cfe26.PNG " width="200" height="200">

 **3. Output the Images as PNGs**
 *Note: To save time, I have limited this part of the program to only save 2000 images from each image set.
-To save all 70,000 images, comment `break (line 137)` out in ReadMNIST.py*.
+To save all 70,000 images, comment `break (line 137)` out in ReadMNIST.py.
+I have uploaded a zipped folder containing the first 2000 images from each set [here](https://github.com/rebeccabernie/MNIST-Reader/blob/master/PNGs.zip)*.

 The program asks the user if they want to output the images in PNG format, if the user enters 'y' the program will continue.
 The program works by saving test images first, then training images.
-Test images get saved to the TestImages folder and training images to the TrainImages folder, which are created by the program if they don't already exist.
+Test images get saved to the TestImages folder and training images to the TrainingImages folder, which are created by the program if they don't already exist.
 The program loops through each image set, saving one image per iteration of the loop with a relevant name.
 The name consists of image type, image number, and the number displayed in the image - e.g. `test-01234-7.png`.

 See example of folder layout and saved images below.

 <img src="https://user-images.githubusercontent.com/14957616/31395086-d4e8b0f0-add7-11e7-8c88-d608340d62d8.png">